What Are The Latest Medical Technology Inventions?

 Tissue Morphology Analysis

 In most cases, if your doctor suspects that you have a cancerous growth on your skin — called melanoma — they’ll do a biopsy of the tissue and examine the sample under a microscope.
 A new advance in medical technology could make melanoma biopsies a thing of the past.
-A single device can analyze the tissue while it’s still attached to the patient, identifying abnormal clusters of mitochondria, which indicate the presence of cancer — all without a need for a surgical biopsy.
+A single device can analyze the tissue while it’s still attached to the patient.
+It can identify abnormal clusters of mitochondria, which indicate the presence of cancer.
+And that’s all without a need for a surgical biopsy.

 So far, this technology has successfully identified both melanoma and basal cell carcinoma in a lab setting.
 We may be saying goodbye to biopsies shortly.